rushil-ambati/track-driver-ai/docs/docs.md

 This section will turn the now preprocessed raw data into a labelled dataset that can be used for training.

 To clarify, the data now consists of some number of entries.
 Each entry contains three images and a corresponding steering angle (and some other values, but these are irrelevant to the training process).
-I will now turn each ‘triplet’ of datapoints (known as ‘entries’ throughout this program) and convert them into a long list of ‘datapoints’.
-Therefore, if there are, for example, 1000 entries in the preprocessed data (meaning read and balanced), I expect to have 3000 datapoints since each entry has a datapoint from the centre, left and right cameras.
+I will now turn each ‘triplet’ of data points (known as ‘entries’ throughout this program) and convert them into a long list of ‘data points’.
+Therefore, if there are, for example, 1000 entries in the preprocessed data (meaning read and balanced), I expect to have 3000 data points since each entry has a data point from the centre, left and right cameras.

 First, I declare the required parameters: